Kimberly and Ava

-Unconditional love is not just limited to interaction between humans.
+Unconditional love is not just limited to the interaction between humans.
 It is unlimited and unrestricted.
 It is applied to the whole universe.

-Now I understand why I am moved to bow my head to the heaven and earth, the to the sun and moon before I pray every time.
+Now I understand why I am moved to bow my head to heaven and earth, the to the sun and moon before I pray every time.
 Indeed we need to be grateful for their supplying what we need unconditionally.